The Suzuki Foundation

 Mundo de Alegria School is a school for the children of those workers.
 The school was established by individual funds in 2003, and 60 local companies including Suzuki have been assisting its management.

-In FY2016, the foundation made 6,500,000 yen of financial assistance.
+In FY2018, the foundation made 2 million yen of financial assistance.
 The foundation is supporting the school’s aim to “nurture human resources who can live together in the Japanese society by building up education in their mother-tongue, mastering Japanese, and learning Japanese culture and habits”.